fredmanglis/guiloku/README.md

 **Note**: _Annotations in red do not appear in actual screens_

 On launch:

 ![Initial screen on launching guiloku](docs/screenshots/launch_screen.png)

 2 moves in:

 ![Stones for players 1 and 2 shown](docs/screenshots/players_stones.png)

 And a win whenever there are 5 consecutive stones:

 ![Player 2 wins](docs/screenshots/player2_wins.png)

-## TODOs
+## Direction

+The intention is to implement a simple game of Gomoku, for fun and also to learn both [GNU Guile][guile] and [Sly][sly]

+It is also meant to teach me how to use the [GNU Guix][guix] package manager

+I intend to add/implement some of the following features and fixes:

-- [x] Make the game playable
+- [x] Make the game playable manually
 - [ ] Fix failure caused by pressing 'n' to start new game
-- [ ] Implement automatic game completion and scoring functionality
+- [ ] Implement automatic game completion when a player gets 5 consecutive stones
 - [ ] Implement updates to status messages
+- [ ] Add theming

 [guile]:https://www.gnu.org/software/guile/
 [sly]:https://dthompson.us/projects/sly.html